Atlassian Intelligence transform content tone: A complete guide

 Is Atlassian Intelligence transform content tone the right AI for your content?

-For teams that want a more powerful, flexible, and affordable AI solution, eesel AI is a much better fit.
-It respects that your knowledge lives everywhere and unifies it into a single, reliable source of truth.
-It offers transparent pricing that makes sense and gives you the controls you need to deploy AI with confidence.
+For teams that want to expand their AI's knowledge base even further, eesel AI is a powerful complementary fit.
+It respects that your knowledge may live across different apps and unifies it into a single source of truth that works alongside your Jira setup.
+It offers flexible pricing and the control you need to deploy AI with total confidence.

-If you’re tired of information silos and want an AI that can actually learn from all of your team's knowledge, it's worth taking a look.
+If you are looking for an AI that can learn from all your team's knowledge while keeping your Jira experience as the central hub, it is worth taking a look.
 You can get started with eesel AI for free.

 Frequently asked questions